 One of the biggest concerns of home buyers is the structure.
 Fortunately, structural defects are less common in the Metro New York area than in some other parts of the country.
 Building codes help limit the number of structural defects.

-Some home buyers believe structural defects are only a concern in older buildings.
-Other real estate purchasers feel they can find structural defects by "looking carefully".
-Still other home buyers feel that an old house that is standing must have no structural defects.
+Some home buyers believe structural defects are only a concern in older houses.
+Other home purchasers feel they can find structural defects by "looking carefully".
+Other home buyers feel that an old house that is standing must have no structural defects.

-There are non-Engineer home inspectors who advocate what they call the "bounce test."
+There are non-Engineer Home Inspectors who advocate the "bounce test."
 They jump on the floor and if they do not feel the floor bounce, the house is declared structurally sound.
 In the State of New York, only a Professional Engineer can render an opinion as to whether a home is structurally sound.
 Do not be fooled by someone offering the "bounce test".
 Heimer Engineering℠ advises you as to whether the home is structurally sound.
 Structural System Info

-Many home purchasers are concerned that basement water indicates a structural problem such as a cracked foundation wall.
-Virtually all foundation walls have some cracks, so basement water does not necessarily indicate a structural defects.
-The Engineer will advise you as to whether cracks in the foundation walls are structurally significant.
+Many home purchasers are concerned that basement water indicates a structural problem.
+Virtually all foundation walls have cracks, so basement water does not necessarily indicate a structural defects.
+The Professional Engineer Home Inspectors advise you as to whether cracks in the foundation walls are structurally significant.

-Most houses do not regularly have puddles of water in the basement, but are damp during some months of the year.
+Most houses do not regularly have water in the basement, but are damp during some months of the year.
 If the basement is damp, it may affect your ability to store personal belongings in the basement.
-Dampness in the basement is also a concern to people with allergies or other medical conditions because dampness can increase the risk of mold.
+Dampness in the basement is also a concern to people with medical conditions because dampness can increase the risk of mold.

 Most houses are not inspected during a heavy rain.
-When inspecting a house on a dry day, the Engineer looks for water evidence in the basement to determine what you can expect during a heavy rain or with melting snow.
+When inspecting a house on a dry day, our Engineer looks for basement water evidence to determine what you can expect during a heavy rain or with melting snow.
+Basement Water Info